Martin Welker: Federal judicial service

 Welker received a recess appointment from President Ulysses S. Grant on November 25, 1873, to a seat on the United States District Court for the Northern District of Ohio vacated by Judge Charles Taylor Sherman.
 He was nominated to the same position by President Grant on December 2, 1873.
 He was confirmed by the United States Senate on December 8, 1873, and received his commission the same day.
 His service terminated on June 1, 1889, due to his retirement.

 Other service

 Concurrent with his federal judicial service, Welker was a Professor of political science and international law at the College of Wooster from 1873 to 1890.
-He also served as President of the Wooster National Bank and Vice President of the Wayne County Fair Board, and member of the Grand Army of the Republic.
+He also served as President of the Wooster National Bank, Vice President of the Wayne County Fair Board, and member of the Grand Army of the Republic.

 Death

 Welker died on March 15, 1902, in Wooster.
 He was interred in Wooster Cemetery.